 This research linked a web viewer for 3D models of patient homes to an electronic health record so that the models could be viewable and annotated from within a patient’s record for better discharge planning.

 This project will develop decision support tools that integrate with electronic health records to increase the quality and effectiveness of chronic pain care.

-This project will determine care priorities for patients with multiple chronic conditions based on patient needs, preferences, and capabilities; and inform the design of a prototype interactive priority care plan shared between patients and providers.
+This project determined care priorities for patients with multiple chronic conditions based on patient needs, preferences, and capabilities and developed a set of recommendations for patients and providers.

 In an effort to reduce medical errors and adverse events, this project will determine the information needs of hospitalized patients and caregivers, and develop design requirements for a solution that supports communicating safety concerns to providers.